Does Google Index JavaScript? Impact of JavaScript Rendering

 Does Google index JavaScript?

-So yes, Google does index JavaScript content.
+So yes: Google does index JavaScript content.
 But, as we discussed in our Real-World JavaScript Problems webinar, it’s not that simple.
+Indexing depends on resource availability, render queue delays, and whether your scripts block or mutate important elements.

 The evolution of crawling